Zen12/ReferenceHelper/readme.md

 # ReferenceHelper
 ## Description

-Simple tool to find all references to GameObject/Component Simple tool to find all references to GameObject/Component in unity
+Simple tool to find all references to GameObject/Component  all references for Unity3d.
+##Difference from "Find References In Scene"
+1. It supports reference to GameObject
+2. Don't need to click to component to find reference.
+It shows for all components and GameObject

+##Why?
+1. Need to find all UnityEvent to GameObject/Component

 ## How to use
 1. Open sample scene (ReferenceHelper/TestScene.scene)
 2. Open Reference Window (Tools/ReferenceHelper)